Payment Tokenization Explained

 Apple Pay tokenization.
 After you take a picture of your credit card and load it into your iPhone 6 or 7 or 7s, Apple sends the details to the card’s issuing bank or network, which replaces your card details with a series of randomly generated numbers (the token).
 That random number is sent back to Apple, which programs it into the phone.
 This means that the number stored on the phone can’t be extracted into anything valuable to fraudsters.

-Android Pay tokenization.
-Tokenization in Android Pay works similarly.
+Google Pay tokenization.
+Tokenization in Google Pay works similarly.
 When you upload your card information into the app, Google creates a stand-in “token,” to represent your actual account number.
 This makes it near impossible for someone to get at your actual credit card information.

 Tokenization within apps.
 Say you want to buy something straight from an app on your phone — concert tickets, clothes, books, whatever.
 If your phone contains a token, none of these apps have access to your credit card details.
 Read: Your bank information is locked down and meaningless to fraudsters.
 Using a tokenized account also can make it easier to check out, as many apps will link directly to your stored shipping information.